Language-Research-Technology/ldaca-website/content/news/posts/ID-gov-panel-2024/index.md

 <br>

-The panellists explored topics of data accessibility and discoverability, [Indigenous Cultural and Intellectual Property](https://www.terrijanke.com.au/icip) (ICIP), and tools and {{< glossary_link display="methods" id="methods" >}} for Indigenous Data Governance (ID-Gov).
-What follows is a summarised version of the panellists' contributions organised around the main themes of the discussion.<sup><a name="back-1" >[1](#fn-1)</a></sup> Key takeaways for Galleries, Libraries, Archives and Museums (GLAM) sector workers looking to implement ID-Gov strategies in their {{< glossary_link display="collections" id="collection" >}} were the importance of employing First Nations staff and working in respectful partnership with communities.
+The panellists explored topics of data accessibility and discoverability, [Indigenous Cultural and Intellectual Property](https://www.terrijanke.com.au/icip) (ICIP), and tools and <GlossaryLink display="methods" id="methods" /> for Indigenous Data Governance (ID-Gov).
+What follows is a summarised version of the panellists' contributions organised around the main themes of the discussion.<sup><a name="back-1" >[1](#fn-1)</a></sup> Key takeaways for Galleries, Libraries, Archives and Museums (GLAM) sector workers looking to implement ID-Gov strategies in their <GlossaryLink display="collections" id="collection" /> were the importance of employing First Nations staff and working in respectful partnership with communities.

 <br>